Mbed-TLS/mbedtls/docs/psa-transition.md

 To make the PSA API available, make sure that the configuration option [`MBEDTLS_PSA_CRYPTO_C`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/file/mbedtls__config_8h/#c.MBEDTLS_PSA_CRYPTO_C) is enabled.
 (It is enabled in the default configuration.)

 You should probably enable [`MBEDTLS_USE_PSA_CRYPTO`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/file/mbedtls__config_8h/#mbedtls__config_8h_1a70fd7b97d5f11170546583f2095942a6) as well (it is disabled by default).
 This option causes the PK, X.509 and TLS modules to use PSA crypto under the hood.
-Some functions that facilitate the transition (for example, to convert between metadata encodings or between key representations) are only available when `MBEDTLS_USE_PSA_CRYPTO` is enabled.

 By default, the PSA crypto API offers a similar set of cryptographic mechanisms as those offered by the legacy API (configured by `MBEDTLS_XXX` macros).
 The PSA crypto API also has its own configuration mechanism; see “[Cryptographic mechanism availability](#cryptographic-mechanism-availability)”.